25 Different Types of Wasps in Colorado

 Men’s size is smaller, and the adults sip nectar from flowers.
 The female wasp has a tactical advantage by attacking while flying.

-The fight concludes after a brief struggle when the Spider Wasp can catch up with the spider and sting it.
+After a brief struggle, the fight concludes when the Spider Wasp can catch up with the spider and sting it.

 The immobilized spider is then grabbed by the female wasp and brought back to a ground burrow that may have housed a mouse.

-When her egg hatches, the spider’s larva consumes it while it is still alive and paralyzed.
+When her egg hatches, the spider’s larva consumes it while still alive and paralyzed.

 The larva pupates in this cell over the winter when it is big enough, emerging as a winged adult in the early summer.